 The Prison Policy Initiative calculates that there are roughly 2.3 million people incarcerated in the US.
 The ability to read and remain connected to the world is an issue of daily importance to this population.
 Boyington’s work has showed her that “[t]he philosophy of corrections and the philosophy of librarianship are often opposed.
 Corrections are about control, secrecy, and security.
 Walls and doors.
 Librarianship is about freedom, providing access, and giving away information.
 Windows and roads.”
 Boyington’s knowledge of and passion for her work were inspiring to observe, and show that librarians should do everything we can to give incarcerated people the windows and roads they need.

-Vicky Ludas Orlofsky has been the Instruction & Scholarly Communication Librarian at Stevens Institute of Technology in Hoboken, NJ, for more than five years.
+Vicky Ludas Orlofsky has been the Instruction & Scholarly Communication Librarian at Stevens Institute of Technology in Hoboken, NJ, since 2013.
 She has long had a personal and professional interest in issues of copyright, user privacy and intellectual freedom, which has informed her approach to instruction and reference.
-She lives in New Jersey with her family, and in her spare time, such as it is, enjoys bakeries, reading, and bullet journaling.
+She lives in New Jersey with her husband and two young children, and in her spare time, such as it is, enjoys bakeries, reading, and coffee.